 It is difficult to operate in a world that continues to exhibit the Neanderthal Gene, as seen within its continuation by such as the Taliban.

-What Kind of Man Would Justify this?
+What Kind of Man Justifies this?

 Women must be well prepared to function in this world while finding ways to rise above its obvious and enduring heritage.
-There are many men that will eagerly help, as well as some very gifted women advisors who have risen above the limits to human development.
+There are many men that will eagerly help, as well as some very gifted women advisers who have risen above the limits to human development.
 Then of course there is business as usual.